 Flavor and texture

 If you like spice cakes or apple cakes or anything with spices in it, then you’ll love this donut recipe.
 The donuts have a dense crumb similar to muffins, but they are moist and tender.
 I love their texture almost as much as I love their flavor.
 Although they are baked and not fried, they taste just like the donuts you’d buy fresh from a bakery shop, only more flavorful.
-If you want them less spicy you can reduce the amount of cinnamon and spices by half.

 How to make apple cider donuts